bihorac-LAB/Exposome/Tools/SDOH/User manual.md

 | 12103026400 |

-**Note**:  If you already have Census tract information for patients, you can skip preparing coordinate information.
+**Note**:  If you already have Census tract information for encounters, you can skip preparing coordinate information and skip step 2.

 ## Step 2: Using Toolkit to Retrieve Census Tract Information
 ### Case 1: csv format